ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/21_Collections.md

 + [Docs: Collection](http://laravel.com/docs/5.1/collections)
 + [API: Collection](http://laravel.com/api/5.0/Illuminate/Database/Eloquent/Collection.html)

-The Collection object is a wrapper for an Array called **items** which contains all the data of your query.
+The Collection object is a wrapper for an Array called **items** which contains all the data of your query *and* methods for working with this data.

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-collection@2x.png' class='' style='max-width:951px; width:100%' alt='Eloquent queries return Collections'>

-Not only does the Collection object contain your data, it also contains several methods for working with the data.